chadgauth/portfolio/src/content/blog/git-good.md

 handleCustomUIChanges();
 ```

-"See, GitGood?" the Colonel demanded, "Each function now has a defined and clear role.
-It's all about order and discipline."
+Colonel CodeWise, with a triumphant smirk, declared, "Order!
+That's what we need.
+Each function now stands on its own, ready for duty!"

-### Drill 2: Uphold the DRY Principle, Private!
+### Drill 2: Dont Repeat Yourself

-Dr. GitGood's code was a blatant violation of the sacred DRY (Don't Repeat Yourself) principle.
+Dr. GitGood's code visibly offended the Colonel's sensibilities.
+"GitGood, you're violating the sacred DRY principle!
+This isn't a drill; we need to consolidate!"

-The Colonel roared, "This isn't the time for duplication, GitGood.
-Consolidate and streamline the logic, now!"
+Dr. GitGood looked perplexed "Wait what is DRY?"

+"DRY means Don't Repeat Yourself, if you see code that looks the same often it was copy and pasted and tweaked ever so slightly"

 **Before:**